 The closing time and date for receipt of tenders is 11:00 on Friday, 21 October 2022.

-Telegraphic, telephonic, telex, e-mail, facsimile and late tenders will not be accepted
+Telegraphic, telephonic, telex, e-mail, facsimile, and late tenders will not be accepted

 Tenders may only be submitted in the format as stated in the Tender Data.